LearnOnDemandSystems/docs/tms/home.md

     </div>
     <div class="moreInfo"  tabindex="0" title="API Client">
       <span class="moreInfo_header">API Client</span>
-        Our API is written to allow new response fields we add to be ignored by clients.
-However, to ensure your API calls consistently work, when building your API client, make sure that your implementation is written in such a way as to ignore any fields you are not using in your code.
-This will help ensure your implementation remains stable while the API can remain dynamic.
-To assist with this, we have provided our <a href="https://www.nuget.org/packages/LearnOnDemandSystems.OneLearnTMS.OneLearnTMSAPIClient/">client library</a>, which adheres to these best practices.
+        Our API is written so that when we add new response fields there is no need for updates by clients.
+To ensure your API calls work consistently, when building your API client write your implementation to ignore any fields you are not using in your code.
+This allows your implementation to be stable while the API is dynamic.
+To assist with this, review our <a href="https://www.nuget.org/packages/LearnOnDemandSystems.OneLearnTMS.OneLearnTMSAPIClient/">client library</a>, which adheres to our best practices.
     </div>
     <div class="cardsContainer">
       <div class="cardContainer">